andrastantos/brew/docs/cpu/isa_detail_pc_ldst.rst

 Description
 ~~~~~~~~~~~
 Invalidates any data- or instruction-cache lines that contain the logical address corresponding to the value of :code:`$rA + VALUE`.
 Cache invalidation applies to both L1 and L2 level caches.
-System-level caches (L3) are not invalidated.
+System-level caches (L3), if exist are not invalidated.
 In a multi-processor system, only local caches (caches that are in the path-to-memory for the core executing the instruction) are invalidated.

 The value of FIELD_E is computed by truncating VALUE to 16 bits.
-The implementation sign-extend the value of FIELD_E prior to addition to the base register :code:`$rA`.
+The value of FIELD_E is sign-extended prior to addition to the base register :code:`$rA`.
 Thus an offset range of -32768 to 32767 is supported.

 Dirty lines in data-caches are flushed to memory as they are invalidated.